dotlang/language/README.md

 #Language Reference ToC
+This is a specification and the implementation may choose any strategy (compile to Java Bytecode, interpret, JIT, compile to native, ...).

 - Version and history
 - Introduction, paradigm and memory model
 - Tokens and casing, whitespace, source code encoding, comments, literals